 Facing criminal charges is a serious matter.
 If convicted, someone could be looking at hefty fines, court-ordered community service, or even time in prison.
-Everyone charged, has a right to legal representation to help them through the process and arrive at the most favorable result.
-There are numerous reasons why someone might be charged with a crime from mistaken identity to false information or poor judgement.
+Everyone charged has a right to legal representation to help them through the process and arrive at the most favorable result.
+There are numerous reasons why someone might be charged with a crime, such as mistaken identity, false information, and poor judgement.
 Confronting the criminal justice system alone can be daunting.

 The system seizes on those individuals that choose to take on the criminal justice system alone.
 The prosecutor might try to take advantage of the lack of knowledge and attempt to arrive at an outcome that is more favorable to them.
-The Virginia Beach criminal defense lawyers at Anchor Legal Group, PLLC will ensure that clients receive the best outcome possible.
+A knowledgeable and dedicated criminal defense lawyer will ensure that their client receives the best possible outcome.

 What are My Rights When I Get Arrested?